 Our extensive and attractive grounds, along with the well-equipped Sports Hall, open up a good range of sporting and outdoor pursuits.
-Along with the traditional team sports, such as football, hockey and netball, pupils can enjoy the Adventure Trail in the woods, indoor climbing, trampolining, or simply using the fitness suite.
+Along with the traditional team sports, such as football, hockey and netball, pupils can enjoy the zip wire and ‘Trim Trail’ in the woods, indoor climbing, trampolining, or simply using the fitness suite.
 These high-quality facilities afford unique experiences and further enhance the experiences of pupils beyond the curriculum.

-From September 2017, we have appointed a Head of Boys’ PE, Mr Matthew Humphrey, who plans to develop certain areas of sport which will include a significant increase in the number and variety of fixtures played.
+In September 2017, we appointed a Head of Boys’ PE, Mr Matthew Humphrey, who is developing certain areas of sport which have resulted in a significant increase in the number and variety of fixtures played.

 Who will be a typical Luckley pupil?

 While we hesitate to describe a ‘typical’ pupil, our school is an outstanding learning environment for many different pupils with a variety of interests.
 We foster a desire for learning and encourage pupils to truly look for the things that make them buzz with enthusiasm.

 A Luckley pupil may want to follow as many interests as possible, from playing a sport such as tennis, to joining the choir, being fascinated by art and discovering the fun of the Maths Team Challenge.
 They will be busy and thriving in all areas of school life.